KrisK7/webtest2/content/bottle/cardhu-gold-reserve-cask-selection.md

 url: /cardhu-gold-reserve-cask-selection/
 ---

-Cardhu Gold Reserve Cask Selection is a single malt whisky from the Cardhu whisky distillery (located in the Speyside region).
+Cardhu Gold Reserve Cask Selection is a single malt whisky <!--more--> from the Cardhu whisky distillery (located in the Speyside region).
 Rated an average of 4.7 out of 5 by 282 reviewers and available from Amazon for only £34.95, falling slightly short of liquid gold but this in a solid everyday single malt whisky.